wely/DevCamp/HOL/java/modern-cloud-apps/README.md

     ```

-    This function uses the
+    This class uses the popular
-    popular
     [RestTemplate](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html) library
     to generate a HTTP GET to the API endpoint, and to convert the
     return javascript into a java object.
 In this case, we've
-    specified that it should return a List<IncidentBean>.
+    specified that it should return a `List<IncidentBean>`.

 1. Next, create an object to create an IncidentAPIClient with the
     proper URI.
 Create the class devCamp.WebApp.Utils.IncidentAPIClient: